AdrienJaugey/Mask-R-CNN-Inference-Tool/docs/Installation-Guide.md

     * To change directory, use ```cd <Directory Name>``` command.
     * To switch the drive you are using, just write its letter adding ":" and then press ENTER (for example, to switch from C drive to D drive, write ```D:``` and press ENTER).
 4. Execute the following command: ```conda env create -f environment.yml```.

+> > If you are on windows, you may want to check [§6](#6-windows-only-fixing-the-jupyters-kernel-and-win32api-errors) that describes a bug that may appear.

 ## 3. Installing CUDA Toolkit and cuDNN
 Using a CUDA-capable GPU that supports CUDA 11.2 (please refer to [CUDA GPUs list](https://developer.nvidia.com/cuda-gpus) to know if your GPU as a ```Compute Capability``` of at least 3.5) will considerably accelerate training and inference.